 Stephen Ministry congregations equip and empower lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people who are hurting.
-Please know that Stephen Ministry at Epiphany will in no way replace the pastoral care that is given by our priests, Thomas Brown and Miriam Gelfer.
+Please know that Stephen Ministry at Epiphany will in no way replace the pastoral care that is given by the Reverend Miriam Gelfer.
 Nor will it diminish the many wonderful pastoral care ministries already in place at Epiphany.

 How Stephen Ministry Works

 The best way to understand how Stephen Ministry works is to learn about three groups of people involved in this ministry: Stephen Leaders, Stephen Ministers, and care receivers.

 Stephen Leaders establish and direct Stephen Ministry in a congregation.
 They—

 People learn to serve as Stephen Leaders by attending a Leader’s Training Course—a one-week conference that introduces the resources used to lead Stephen Ministry, develops key skills, and gets people excited about this caring ministry.
 Our Stephen Leaders at Epiphany are Miriam Gelfer, Barbara DeWolfe, Ted Kellogg, Gloria Korta, and Joan O'Connor.

 Stephen Ministers are congregation members trained by Stephen Leaders to offer high-quality, one-to-one Christian care to people going through tough times.
 A Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.
 Twice a month, Stephen Ministers gather with their Stephen Leaders for supervision and continuing education.